loi-young/python-notes/README.md

 ## Error and exception (Jul 19, 2021)

-There are two kinds of errors.
-Syntax and Exceiption.
+There are two kinds of errors, syntax error and exception.

 ### Syntax error